What is encephalitis?

 - Hallucinations (seeing or hearing things that aren't there).

 If you think that you or your child has encephalitis, call your doctor right away.

-Your doctor will ask questions about your past health and your symptoms.
-He or she will likely order tests to confirm the diagnosis.
+Your doctor will ask questions about your past health and your symptoms and may order tests to confirm the diagnosis.
 These may include:

-If you have encephalitis, you will need to be treated in a hospital.
-Your treatment will depend on your symptoms and the cause of your illness.
-You may be treated right away with an antiviral medicine, such as acyclovir.
+Encephalitis needs to be treated in a hospital.
+You may be treated with an antiviral medicine, such as acyclovir.
 Antiviral medicine may make symptoms less severe, especially if you get the medicine right away.
-If the doctor thinks that your symptoms are caused by bacteria, rather than by a virus, he or she may treat you with antibiotics.

-You will also get care to ease your symptoms and allow your body to heal on its own.
-This is called supportive care.
+You'll also get supportive care to ease your symptoms and allow your body to heal on its own.
 You may take medicines to reduce pain and fever or to stop seizures.
-In some cases, you may need a machine called a ventilator to help you breathe.
+Some people may need a machine called a ventilator to help them breathe.

 Current as of:

-Current as of: February 11, 2020
+Current as of: October 31, 2022

 E. Gregory Thompson MD - Internal Medicine & Adam Husney MD - Family Medicine & Kathleen Romito MD - Family Medicine & Christine Hahn MD - Epidemiology